-Object writing is one of my favorite songwriting exercises that has helped me through some tough writer's block.
+Object writing is one of my favorite songwriting exercises that has helped me through some very tough writer's block moments.
 Coined by Berklee's stand-out professor Pat Pattison in the mid-90s, object writing is an exercise that encourages you to use all 7 seven of your senses to describe an object.
-You may be wondering, when did we get 7 senses?
-While we have the more common senses that include sight, smell, touch, taste, and hearing, you will also want to consider organic senses and motion senses.
+You may be wondering, when did we get seven senses?
+While we have more common senses, including sight, smell, touch, taste, and hearing, you will also want to consider organic and motion senses.

 Motion (or kinesthetic) senses are also similar to the sense of touch since it deals with how we feel in our bodies as well as in our minds.
 A motion sensory feeling could be the sense of being trapped, floating, spinning in circles, running, or something similar.
 Motion senses are very often used in creative writing in the form of songs and fictional writing in the 1st person.

 Object writing can be as simple as finding an object in the room like a chair.
 Start simple with an immovable object in comparison to trying to use a person as your object.
 The object can be any noun you think of, and it is encouraged to try several different types of nouns once you really get into the process of object writing as a recurring exercise.
 You can start writing about abstract ideas, general locations, collective nouns, and much more.
 The possibilities are really endless!